2023–2025 Sundhnúkur eruptions: November–December 2024 eruption

 On 20 November 2024, the seventh eruption in an ongoing volcanic series began at 23:14 UTC, following a series of small earthquakes that started over 40 minutes earlier.
 A fissure initially measuring 2 km long formed, extending north-east to 3 km in about 2.5 hours, with lava flowing to both the west and east.
-The eruption’s lava flow rate was about 1300 m3/s in the first hours, which was considerably lower than in the August–September eruption 2024.
+The eruption's lava flow rate was about 1300 m3/s in the first hours, which was considerably lower than in the August–September 2024 eruption.
 Within the first seven hours, the eruption had spread to nearly 7 km2, and lava quickly approached Route 43 (Grindavíkurvegur), crossing it over five hours after the eruption started.
 By 11 hours, the lava had reached the Blue Lagoon's parking lot and engulfed it, along with a temporary service building.
 At that point, the lava was advancing at approximately 100 m per hour.
 Around 10 e6m3 of magma had flowed from the magma chamber in the first hours, about half the volume of the previous eruption.
 After less than 24 hours, only three craters remained active, with the middle one producing the most significant output.

 By the eighth day, the lava field had reached an area of 9.1 km2, with a total volume of 47 e6m3 and only one crater active.
 The rate of lava effusion, while initially declining after the eruption's onset, had stabilised and remained relatively consistent.
 On the same day, the lava flow rate was measured at approximately 7–8 m3/s, a substantial decline compared to the eruption's first day.
 The volcanic activity also released an estimated 64–71 kg/s of sulfur dioxide.
 During its second week, the lava primarily flowed south-eastward, advancing toward Sandhóll /is/ and Fagradalsfjall.
 Additionally, the eruption began to stabilise as a balance was reached between the inflow of magma to the reservoir beneath Svartsengi and the effusion of lava at the surface.
 The sole active crater continued to grow, raising concerns about the potential for structural collapse.
 By the third week, eruptive activity gradually diminished, accompanied by a steady decline in volcanic tremor measurements.